 Short Term Housing

-Couchsurfing is another option which can help you save money, and give you a chance to see the city through a resident's perspective.
+Couchsurfing is another option that can help you save money and give you a chance to see the city through a resident's perspective.

 Things to See & Do